 Most mulcher attachments require a skid steer with high flow hydraulics.
 You must know the flow rate of your skid steer and the minimum and maximum flow rate of the mulcher.

 For example, the Virnig V70 Series Tree Disc Mulcher has a recommended flow rate of 30-45 gallons per minute (GPM), which will require a machine with high flow hydraulics.
-If your machine’s flow rate is under 30, you may not get the performance you desire.
+If a machine’s flow rate is under 30 GPM, the operator may not get the performance they desire.

 IMPORTANT TIP: To achieve optimal performance, the mulcher’s flow rate should fall within the min/max range of the mulcher motor.